ashishs-pixart/website-analytics/README.md

 pnpm start
 ```

 This builds the React interface and opens the Network Watch desktop app.
-It also starts the local extension/MCP bridge on `127.0.0.1:9231`.
+It also starts the private extension/data bridge on `127.0.0.1:9231`.
+Port 9231 is not an MCP transport; VS Code or Copilot CLI separately starts the stdio MCP adapter configured in this repository.

 You can use `npm install` and `npm start` instead if you prefer npm, but use one package manager consistently for the workspace.